 Which Creative Writing Schools Offer Scholarships for International Students?

-We hope this article on the best creative writing schools in New Zealand was informative.
+We hope this article on creative writing schools in New Zealand was informative.
 Also, check out our Study in New Zealand and Available Programs for International Students pages for more information!